England: Energy

-Energy use in the United Kingdom stood at 2,249 TWh (193.4 million tonnes of oil equivalent) in 2014.
-This equates to energy consumption per capita of 34.82 MWh (3.00 tonnes of oil equivalent) compared to a 2010 world average of 21.54 MWh (1.85 tonnes of oil equivalent).
-Demand for electricity in 2014 was 34.42 GW on average (301.7 TWh over the year) coming from a total electricity generation of 335.0 TWh.

-Successive UK governments have outlined numerous commitments to reduce carbon dioxide emissions.
+Successive governments have outlined numerous commitments to reduce carbon dioxide emissions.
 Notably, the UK is one of the best sites in Europe for wind energy, and wind power production is its fastest growing supply.
-Wind power contributed 15% of UK electricity generation in 2017.
+Wind power contributed 26.8% of UK electricity generation in 2022.
+England is home to Hornsea 2, the largest offshore wind farm in the world, situated in waters roughly 89 kilometres off the coast of Yorkshire.

 The Climate Change Act 2008 was passed in Parliament with an overwhelming majority across political parties.
 It sets out emission reduction targets that the UK must comply with legally.
 It represents the first global legally binding climate change mitigation target set by a country.
-UK government energy policy aims to play a key role in limiting greenhouse gas emissions, whilst meeting energy demand.
+UK government energy policy aims to play a key role in limiting greenhouse gas emissions, while meeting energy demand.
 Shifting availabilities of resources and development of technologies also change the country's energy mix through changes in costs.

 The current energy policy is the responsibility of the Department for Energy Security and Net Zero and Secretary of State for Energy Security and Net Zero.
 The Minister of State for Business, Energy and Clean Growth is responsible for green finance, climate science and innovation, and low carbon generation.
-United Kingdom is ranked 4 out of 180 countries in the Environmental Performance Index.
+In 2024, the United Kingdom was ranked 5 out of 180 countries in the Environmental Performance Index.
 A law has been passed that UK greenhouse gas emissions will be net zero by 2050.

-Tourism

-English Heritage is a governmental body with a broad remit of managing the historic sites, artefacts and environments of England.
-It is currently sponsored by the Department for Digital, Culture, Media and Sport.

-The National Trust for Places of Historic Interest or Natural Beauty is a charity which also maintains multiple sites.
-Of the 25 United Kingdom UNESCO World Heritage Sites, 17 are in England.